Walter Jackson Freeman II: Medical practice

 The first systematic attempt at human psychosurgery – performed in the 1880s–1890s – is commonly attributed to the Swiss psychiatrist Gottlieb Burckhardt.
 Burckhardt's experimental surgical forays were largely condemned at the time and in the subsequent decades psychosurgery was attempted only intermittently.
 On November 12, 1935, a new psychosurgery procedure was performed in Portugal under the direction of the neurologist and physician Egas Moniz.
 His new "leucotomy" procedure, intended to treat mental illness, took small corings of the patient's frontal lobes.
 Moniz became a mentor and idol for Freeman who modified the procedure and renamed it the "lobotomy".
 Instead of taking corings from the frontal lobes, Freeman's procedure severed the connection between the frontal lobes and the thalamus.
 Because Freeman was a neurologist and not a neurosurgeon, he enlisted the help of neurosurgeon James Watts.

 One year after the first leucotomy, on September 14, 1936, Freeman directed Watts through the very first prefrontal lobotomy in the United States on housewife Alice Hood Hammatt of Topeka, Kansas, who suffered from anxiety, insomnia, and depression.
 By November, only two months after performing their first lobotomy surgery, Freeman and Watts had already worked on 20 cases including several follow-up operations.
 By 1942, the duo had performed over 200 lobotomy procedures and had published results claiming 63% of patients had improved, 23% were reported to be unchanged and 14% were worse after surgery.
+In his own retrospective published in 1957, Freeman himself tallied 625 prefrontal lobotomy patients operated upon between September 1936 and May 1948.

 Freeman then "developed a transorbital approach" based on the work of an Italian doctor, Amarro Fiamberti, who operated on the brain through his patients' eye sockets, allowing him to access the brain without drilling through the skull.
 In 1937, Fiamberti, the medical director of a psychiatric institution in Varese, first devised the transorbital procedure whereby the frontal lobes were accessed through the eye sockets.
 After experimenting with novel ways of performing these brain surgeries, Freeman formulated a new procedure called the transorbital lobotomy.
 His new procedure allowed him to perform lobotomies without the use of anesthesia, because he used electroconvulsive therapy to induce seizure: "[Freeman] used a mallet to tap an orbitoclast (a slender rod shaped like an icepick) through the orbital roof.
 Following penetration of the orbital roof, Freeman would sweep the orbitoclast laterally to obliterate frontal lobe tissue.
 Additionally, he was able to perform the procedure in an office setting because he anesthetized patients with a portable electroshock machine."
 He performed the transorbital lobotomy surgery for the first time in Washington, D.C., on a housewife named Sallie Ellen Ionesco.
 In 1950, Walter Freeman's long-time partner James Watts left their practice and split from Freeman due to his opposition to the transorbital lobotomy.
+In his 1957 retrospective, Freeman tallied 628 patients operated upon between 1946 and 1954.